 HCSO deputies shall exhaust all reasonable means of apprehension and control before resorting to the use of a firearm.
 However, a deputy is authorized to resort to the use of a firearm when it reasonably appears to be immediately necessary to protect the life of the deputy or others under then-existing circumstances.
 This policy is in accordance with existing state and federal law and does not mean to expand those laws.

+III.
 Procedure- Discharge of Firearms

-Line of Duty
+A. Line of Duty:

 A deputy has no duty to retreat and is only justified in using deadly force

-- Make an arrest or to prevent escape after arrest, and the deputy has probable cause to believe:
+2. Make an arrest or to prevent escape after arrest, and the deputy has probable cause to believe:

-- The suspect is committing or intends to commit imminently an offense involving the infliction or threatened infliction of death or serious bodily injury to the deputy or another, or
+a.
+The suspect is committing or intends to commit imminently an offense involving the infliction or threatened infliction of death or serious bodily injury to the deputy or another, or

-- The deputy reasonably believes that there is an imminent risk of serious bodily injury or death to the deputy or any other person if the subject is not immediately apprehended.
+b.
+The deputy reasonably believes that there is an imminent risk of serious bodily injury or death to the deputy or any other person if the subject is not immediately apprehended.

-Endangering the Public or Reckless Discharge
+B. Endangering the Public or Reckless Discharge:

 Deputies shall take extreme care when discharging their weapons so as not to endanger innocent persons or jeopardize property.
 The discharging of firearms in a reckless and irresponsible manner, or while under the influence of any substance likely to impair physical or mental processes, is prohibited and subject to disciplinary actions.